Freemium mobile market in shambles.

 I sell some things as well and it's trivial to pirate but most people simply can't be assed, don't know how to do it, want to support you, or want it "officially" for social status/bragging purposes.

-As soon as you start fretting over someone pirating your works you turn into a garden gnome spending a buck to save a penny
+As soon as you start fretting over someone pirating your works you turn into a israelite spending a buck to save a penny

 Anonymous